Eclipse Foundation

-The Eclipse Foundation AISBL is an independent, Europe-based not-for-profit corporation that acts as a steward of the Eclipse open source software development community, with legal jurisdiction in the European Union.
-It is an organization supported by over 350 members, and represents the world's largest sponsored collection of Open Source projects and developers.
+The Eclipse Foundation AISBL is an independent, not-for-profit organization chartered in the European Union that acts as a steward of the Eclipse open source software development community.
+It has over 350 members, and represents the world's largest sponsored collection of Open Source projects and developers.
 The Foundation focuses on key services such as intellectual property (IP) management, ecosystem development, and IT infrastructure.

 Projects

 The Eclipse Project was originally created by IBM in November 2001 and was supported by a consortium of software vendors.
 In 2004, the Eclipse Foundation was founded to lead and develop the Eclipse community.
 It was created to allow a vendor-neutral, open, and transparent community to be established around Eclipse.
 The Foundation utilizes a hierarchical project structure.
 Each project stems from a primary parent project and may have sub-projects.
 The uppermost projects, which do not have a parent project, are called Top Level Projects.

-The Eclipse Foundation is considered a "third generation" open-source organization, and is home to Jakarta EE, and over 400 open source projects, including runtimes, tools, and frameworks for a wide range of technology domains such as the internet of things (IoT), cloud and edge computing, automotive, systems engineering, digital ledger technologies, and open processor designs.
+The Eclipse Foundation is considered a "third generation" open-source organization, and is home to Jakarta EE, and over 425 open source projects, including runtimes, tools, and frameworks for a wide range of technology domains such as the internet of things (IoT), cloud and edge computing, automotive, systems engineering, digital ledger technologies, and open processor designs.
 The Foundation is best known for developing Eclipse IDE, an IDE primarily targeted at developing in Java.
 The Foundation as a whole is largely centred around Java development, with more than 90% of its codebase written in Java.

-As of December 2022, the Eclipse Foundation hosts more than 412 open-source projects.
-The Foundation also hosts 21 inter-organization Working Groups, including groups devoted to the Eclipse IDE, Internet of Things, and scientific research.
+As of January 2024, the Eclipse Foundation hosts more than 415 open-source projects.
+The Foundation also hosts 22 Industry Collaborations, including groups devoted to the Eclipse IDE, Internet of Things, and scientific research.

 The Eclipse Foundation hosts DemoCamps, Hackathons, and conferences; its flagship event is EclipseCon.

+Eclipse Foundation projects include (in no particular order):